nrc-cnrc/gramble/README.md

 ---------------

 This repo is managed using [Lerna].
 We use Lerna to manage multiple, interdependent packages.
-The biggest change between using Lerna and using npm is **you can no longer run `npm install` within packages**.
-Instead, always run `npm run bootstrap` from the root directory of the repository.

 [Lerna]: https://lerna.js.org/

-### Installing dependencies
+### Installing

-First, make sure Lerna is installed:
+First, make sure Lerna is installed, then:

     npm install

-Then,

-    npm run bootstrap

-### Building

-The TypeScript code must be compiled:

-    npm run build

 ### Testing

     npm test

-### Updating dependencies

-    npm run bootstrap

 ### Adding new dependencies